shams-nahid/node-error-handling/readme.md

 - Whenever we throw an error, this middleware is always there to grab the error.

 ### Wrap Up
 Congrats!!
 I hope you got some clean implementation way for error handling.
 For any query, please leave a response below.
 I will reply as soon possible.
-Also, you can contact [iXora team](https://ixorasolution.com/contact) for any assistance at <info@ixorasolution.com>
+Also, you can contact [iXora team](https://ixorasolution.com/contact) for any assistance.